eduMFA/eduMFA/doc/tokens/tokentypes/push.rst

 and :ref:`policy_push_title_on_mobile` you can define the contents of the push notification.

-If you want to use push tokens with legacy applications that are not yet set up to be compatible with out-of-band tokens, you can set the ``authentication`` policy :ref:`policy_push_wait`.
+If you want to use legacy PUSH tokens with legacy applications that are not yet set up to be compatible with out-of-band tokens, you can set the ``authentication`` policy :ref:`policy_push_wait`.
 Please note, that setting this policy can interfere with other tokentypes and will impact performance, as detailed in the documentation for ``push_wait``.

 Enrollment
 ~~~~~~~~~~

-The enrollment of the push token happens in two steps.
+The enrollment of the legacy PUSH token happens in two steps.

 Step 1
 ......

 The user scans a QR code.
 This QR code contains the
-basic information for the push token and a enrollment URL, to which
+basic information for the legacy PUSH token and a enrollment URL, to which
 the smartphone should respond in the enrollment process.

 The smartphone stores this data and creates a new key pair.